TritonDataCenter/rfd/rfd/0042/README.md

 configuration management systems such as ansible or saltstack to manage their installed VMs.

+*sjorge*:
+Package selection should probably be limited to stuff that makes sense.
+The above mentioned categories sound good, config management tools, hardware related tools,...

 However, the global zone is somewhat hostile to the installation of additional software.
 Due to the live image design, many system directories cannot be written to, and changes to others will be lost on the next boot.
 Common